flat1ander/mattreads/README.md

 # mattreads
 ## A dynamic book database
 This app is desiged to allow the user log books they have read.
-The index page is a large mural of the logged books covers.
+The index page is a large mural of books covers.
 Clicking a cover brings you to a show page with addiitonal information on the book as well as a rating from 1 to 5 stars.

 ## User Stories
 - As a user, I will be able to view a database of books that I have already logged and read.